santiment/academy/src/docs/sanbase/about/insights/index.md

 Insight is talking about.

-As soon as all fields are filled, SANbase will start saving your progress as a draft:
+As soon as all fields are filled, Sanbase will start saving your progress as a draft:

 ![](37_new_insights_draft_saved.png)